Balearic Islands travel guide

 Take care when swimming in the sea.
 Some beaches, especially around Spanish islands, may have strong undercurrents.

 Many beaches have a flag system.
 Make sure you understand the system and follow any warnings (a red flag means you must not enter the water).
-Take extra care and seek local knowledge if there are no lifeguards, flags or signs.
+Take extra care and get local knowledge if there are no lifeguards, flags or signs.

-Further tips can be found on ABTA’s swim safe pages and the Royal Life Saving Society’s ‘Water Safety on Holiday’ page.
+See further tips on ABTA’s swim safe pages and Water Safety on Holiday from the Royal Life Saving Society.

 Follow local advice if jellyfish are present.